Institute for Gender and Development Studies

 Research

-• Collection and Analysis of LGBTQI+ working class Lifestories – 18 Qualitative Interviews completed by a community-based research team led by Project Lead Dr Angelique Nixon and CSO Partner Friends for Life.
-Research was used to support related activities in the project.
+• LGBTQI+ working class Lifestories – 18 Qualitative Interviews completed by a community-based research team led by Project Lead Dr Angelique Nixon and CSO Partner Friends for Life.
+(Publications in Progress)

 Education - Training and Workshops